Fall 2023 Special C2M Sessions for Students:

 C2M’s interdisciplinary graduate student teams assist entrepreneurs across the country with a wide array of promising climate tech innovations: low-carbon energy, green chemistry, food, and water technologies focusing on mitigation, adaptation, or both.

-- June 30: Deadline for applications from ALL students, including FTMBAs/EWMBAs, including stack-ranking of startup preferences and CVs
+- April 28: Primary deadline for applications from ALL students, including FTMBAs/EWMBAs, including stack-ranking of startup preferences and CVs

-- August 1–8: Entrepreneur intros, team bonding, day one slide prep
+- May-June: Entrepreneur intros, team bonding, day one slide prep

 - Mid-December: Market reports due